Table of Contents

 Popular CMDB Tools

 Many tools help organizations create and manage a CMDB.
-Here are some common ones:
+Here are some common examples:

-- ServiceNow: A leading ITSM platform with a powerful CMDB for tracking CIs and relationships.
+- ServiceNow: A leading ITSM platform with a robust CMDB for tracking configuration items and their relationships.

-- BMC Helix CMDB: Offers automation and integration for large IT environments.
+- BMC Helix CMDB: Provides automation and integration for large IT environments.

-- Jira Service Management: Includes a CMDB for asset and configuration tracking, which is ideal for smaller teams.
+- Jira Service Management: Features a CMDB for asset and configuration tracking, ideal for smaller teams.

-- SolarWinds Service Desk: Combines CMDB with discovery and service management features.
+- SolarWinds Service Desk: Integrates a CMDB with discovery and service management features.

 - Cherwell: A flexible CMDB tool for ITSM and asset management.